TomDuenas/tomduenas.github.io/_posts/2024-09-12-keeping-an-eye-on-superintelligent-ai.md

 Misunderstanding of Instrumental Convergence

 Shapiro dismisses instrumental convergence as anthropomorphic projection.
-However, this concept doesn't require AI to have human-like consciousness or ego.
+However, this concept doesnt require AI to have human-like consciousness or ego.
 It's about the tendency of rational agents to converge on certain subgoals (like resource acquisition) regardless of their primary objectives.
 This is a logical consequence of goal-directed behavior, not a sci-fi fantasy.

 Naive View of AI Development Trajectory